 Once a predominantly classical station, CBC Radio 2 broadened its mandate in September 2008 to provide different mixes of genres at different points throughout the day.

-Formerly playing soft rock and adult contemporary as EZ Rock 97.3, this station switched formats in 2009 and now offers greatest hits targeted to an adult audience.
+Formerly playing soft rock and adult contemporary as EZ Rock 97.3, this station switched formats in 2009 and now offers greatest hits targeted to an adult audience, featuring music from the 70s, 80s and 90s.

 CBC Radio One